NyteshadeXT/PF2e-Vault/8) Adventures/7A - Scarred for Life (D192).md

 Keljack has resolved to undertake an expedition deeper into the Scar, and to attract hirelings he has spread word of a grand treasure hunt.
 He and Fool are going to meet with a pair of notable bandit leaders and decide which of those groups best suits their needs.

 # Running the Adventure

+-   Wanted for Murder, Robbery, Assault and other crimes: Keljack and his ogre companion.
+Lord Criswell offers 2,500 gold for his head and 500 for the ogre.
+(Scarred for Life)